 Many analysts have likely enjoyed talks from Lea Pica and Khrystyna Grynko about creating better presentations and improving the communication with stakeholders.

-I enjoyed the talks that talked about the future of analytics, e.g. by Krista Seiden with her research findings and Web+App overview or the one from Simo Ahava where he discussed server side tagging in GTM.
+I enjoyed the talks that talked about the future of analytics, e.g. by Krista Seiden with her research findings and Web + App overview (now released as Google Analytics 4) or the one from Simo Ahava where he discussed server side tagging in GTM.

 One topic close to my heart is the role of analytics in an organisation.
 It’s a common issue for the teams I’ve worked with, where I helped establish analytics practices throughout the development journey.
 Speakers like Simo Ahava and Brian Clifton provided valuable input and it was interesting to hear their experiences.